Prescribed-Time Distributed Generalized Nash Equilibrium Seeking: Abstract

 \section{Abstract}

-This paper proposes the first fully distributed algorithm for finding the Generalized Nash Equilibrium (GNE) of a non-cooperative game with shared coupling constraints and general cost coupling at a user-prescribed finite time T. As a foundation, a centralized gradient-based prescribed-time convergence result is established for the GNE problem, extending the optimization Lyapunov function framework to gradient dynamics, the only known realization among existing alternatives that naturally decomposes into per-agent computations.
-Building on this, a fully distributed architecture is designed in which each agent concurrently runs three coupled dynamics: a prescribed-time distributed state observer, a gradient-based optimization law, and a dual consensus mechanism that enforces the shared-multiplier requirement of the variational GNE, thus guaranteeing convergence to the same solution as the centralized case.
-The simultaneous operation of these layers creates bidirectional perturbations between consensus and optimization, which are resolved through gain synchronization that matches the temporal singularities of the optimization and consensus layers, ensuring all error components vanish exactly at T. The Fischer-Burmeister reformulation renders the algorithm projection-free and guarantees constraint satisfaction at the deadline.
-Numerical simulations on a Nash-Cournot game and a time-critical sensor coverage problem validate the approach.
+Safety-critical multi-agent systems, from cooperative guidance to collision avoidance, must often reach a coordinated decision by a hard deadline rather than merely converge to one eventually.
+This paper proposes the first fully distributed algorithm that solves the generalized Nash equilibrium (GNE) problem, a non-cooperative game with shared coupling constraints and general cost coupling, at a user-prescribed time $T$ independent of initial conditions.
+The foundation is a centralized, prescribed-time result built on the optimization Lyapunov function framework and implemented via unnormalized Hessian-gradient feedback, chosen because, unlike the Newton and normalized Hessian-gradient realizations, it naturally splits into per-agent computations.
+Distributing this feedback requires each agent to run three coupled processes simultaneously: a prescribed-time observer of the global state, a local optimization law, and a dual-consensus mechanism that enforces the shared multipliers of the variational GNE.
+Their simultaneous operation is the core difficulty, as the optimization continually displaces the states the observers track, while estimation errors corrupt the gradients that drive the optimization.
+We resolve this coupling with a multi-rate gain schedule whose observer and dual-consensus layers contract strictly faster than the optimization layer, so that every error component vanishes exactly at $T$.
+A Fischer-Burmeister reformulation keeps the design projection-free while enforcing the constraints at the deadline.
+Numerical results for a Cournot game and a time-critical sensor-coverage problem validate the approach and demonstrate its use as a solver-in-the-loop for time-critical autonomy.